AlexUnderIT/git/README.md

 Please read the file [INSTALL][] for installation instructions.

 Many Git online resources are accessible from <https://git-scm.com/>
-including full documentation and Git related tools.
+including full documentation and Git related ts.

 See [Documentation/gittutorial.txt][] to get started, then see [Documentation/giteveryday.txt][] for a useful minimum set of commands, and